ZacDair/Projects/README.md

 # Projects
-Here is a collection of my projects, either from college or ones I have done on my own
+Here is a collection of my projects, either from college or personal projects

 # College Projects:
 A01 Changing Word Game